 Scholarly Commons Citation

 Pasachoff, Eloise, "Conditional Spending After NFIB v.
 Sebelius: The Example of Federal Education Law" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1112.
+1112.